NunomValdez/frontend-project-ByNunoValdez/README.md

-This is my front-end project using React, and trying to apply things i've learned @Flag, Portugal!
+Hi there!
+This is my front-end project using React, here i try to apply things i've learned at @Flag, Portugal!
 Hope you like it